Biden administration move could block Minnesota copper mine

 “A place like the Boundary Waters should be enjoyed by and protected for everyone, not only today but for future generations,” Interior Secretary Deb Haaland said in a statement.
 “Today the Biden Administration is taking an important and sensible step to ensure that we have all the science and the public input necessary to make informed decisions about how mining activities may impact this special place.”

+Then, as now, one of the key decision-makers was Agriculture Secretary Tom Vilsack, who oversees the Forest Service and held the same post under President Barack Obama.

+“The Boundary Waters area is an irreplaceable natural resource renowned for high quality fishing, wildlife viewing, and recreational opportunities,” Vilsack said in the announcement.
+He said the Forest Service and Bureau of Land Management will "complete a careful environmental analysis and engage the public on whether future mining should be authorized on any federal land adjacent to this spectacular and unique wilderness resource.”

-The full practical impact of the new decision on the Twin Metals project wasn't immediately clear.
-The announcement from the Agriculture and Interior Departments said the order affects lands upstream from the Boundary Waters in the Superior National Forest.
+The decision raises serious obstacles to the Twin Metals project but doesn't kill it outright.
+The announcement said the order affects land upstream from the Boundary Waters, the country's most-visited wilderness area.
 It prohibits issuing new prospecting permits or leases for mining-related activities in that area.
-The agencies said it does not affect valid existing rights or activities on private lands including Twin Metals leases in the area, although they are currently the subject of a federal court challenge.
+The agencies said it does not affect valid existing rights or activities on private lands, including Twin Metals' leases in the area, although they are currently the subject of a federal court challenge.

+Opponents said Twin Metals could not operate if the study leads to a 20-year moratorium on mining in the area, which is the longest ban the Biden administration can impose.
+Only Congress could make it permanent.
+The government will soon begin a 90-day review process that will include participation by the public, state, local and tribal governments, and other stakeholders.

 “Twin Metals Minnesota is deeply disappointed with the federal government’s action to initiate a mineral withdrawal study yet again on nearly 230,000 acres of land in northeast Minnesota, which sits on top of the world’s largest known undeveloped copper-nickel deposit," the company said in statement.
 “We are working to determine the best path forward to continue advancing our proposed world-class underground copper, nickel, cobalt and platinum group metals mine.”

-When Twin Metals, which is owned by the Chilean mining giant Antofagasta, submitted its formal mine plan to federal and state regulators in 2019, the company said its design would prevent any acid drainage and protect the wilderness from pollution.
+When Twin Metals, which is owned by the Chilean mining giant Antofagasta, submitted its formal mine plan to federal and state regulators in 2019, the company said its design would prevent any acid drainage from the sulfide-bearing ore and protect the wilderness from pollution.

-Environmental groups disputed that claim and challenged the lease renewals in federal court, in a case that’s still pending.
+Environmental groups disputed that claim and challenged the lease renewals in court.
 They welcomed the announcement.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.